Lapinee/CS193P_2020/README.md

     - can access the associated value either by force(with !)...
     - Or "safely" using if let and then using the safely-gotten associated value in { } (else allowed too)
     - ?? which does "Optional defaulting".
 It's called the "nil-coalescing operator"

+- Property Observer
+- @State
+    - It seems like @ObservedObject and @Published
+- Animation
+    - using the view modifier .animation(Animation)
+        - curve
+            - .linear
+            - .easeInOut
+            - .spring
+        - duration (delay, repeat)
+    - withAnimation(Animation) { }
+    - .onAppear { }
+    - .onDisappear { }
+- Transition
+    - .transition() is just specifying what he ViewModifiers are.
+    - It doesn't cause any animation to occur.
+    - Transitions do not work with implicit animations, only explicit animations
+    - All the transition API is "type erased"